-“My fear is it’s only a matter of time before Ronnie tests positive himself,” Lau said.
+“My fear is it’s only a matter of time before Ronnie tests positive (for COVID-19) himself,” Lau said.

-He doesn’t think it’s enough to protect his client.
+He didn’t think it’s enough to protect his client.

 “There’s approximately 40 incarcerated people who are in a single space with bunk beds that are not 6 feet apart,” Lau said.

-Long said he has access to another kind of sanitizer once or twice a day but has resorted to washing his hands with diluted bleach.
+Long said he had access to another kind of sanitizer once or twice a day but has resorted to washing his hands with diluted bleach.

 “I got me some diluted bleach,” Long said.
 “I wash my hands with bleach.”

-Lau requested that Gov. Roy Cooper commutes Long’s sentence.
+Lau earlier had requested that Gov. Roy Cooper commutes Long’s sentence.

 “Subjecting Mr. Long to the heightened risk of a COVID-19 infection after 44 years of incarceration serves no rational penological purpose and is wholly unnecessary to protect public safety,” Lau said.
 “It is clear that you have the authority to take this extraordinary step.”